hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 #### 5
 # Edge Impulse Web App Pen

 Make sure the label says "pen" before taking about 30 images of pens or pencils.
-Note: There is a small advantage to make you labels numerical by putting a number directly before the label "1pen", etc if you have more labels "2stapler"
+Note: There is a small advantage to make you labels numerical by putting a number directly before the label for example: "1pen", if you have more labels "2stapler" etc. For later coding this allows checking the first digit to see what the whole label is.

 <img src="https://user-images.githubusercontent.com/5605614/190932565-18a1cd7a-e056-4f85-805d-e19b13d1a102.png" title="Pen" width=300 />